vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-operations-logs/Add-vRLIAuthenticationGroup.md

 - Validates that network connectivity and authentication is possible to VMware Aria Operations for Logs
 - Validates that integration with Workspace ONE Access has been enabled
 - Validates that the group has not already been assigned access to VMware Aria Operations for Logs
-- Adds the group to the access control assigning the role provided in VMware Aria Operations for Logs.
+- Adds the group to the access control assigning the role provided in VMware Aria Operations for Logs

 ## Examples